 When one spouse owns a business before marriage that increases in value during the marriage, a question arises as to whether the community is entitled to any reimbursement relative to a portion of that increased value.

 Courts may answer this question using the Pereira formula, the Van Camp formula, a combination of the two formulas or an application of each formula during different periods of the marriage.

-If the increase in value is due primarily to the efforts of the owner-spouse, California family law courts generally apply the Pereira formula.
-This formula gives the owner-spouse a reasonable rate of return on the value of the separate property business, as it existed on the date of marriage.
+If the increase in value is due primarily to the efforts of the owner-operator spouse, California family law courts generally apply the Pereira formula.
+This formula gives the owner-operator spouse a reasonable rate of return on the value of the separate property business, as it existed on the date of marriage.
 The remainder of the increase in value is allocated to the community in the form of a reimbursement.

-This formula is often applied to personal service businesses, professional practices and businesses that increased in value as a result of the work, skill and talent of the operating-spouse.
+This formula is often applied to personal service businesses, professional practices and businesses that increased in value as a result of the work, skill and talent of the owner-operator spouse.

-If the compensation of the owner-spouse and distributions received by the community from the separate property business exceeded the value of the owner-spouse’s contributions to the business (reasonable compensation), then the community has been made whole and it has no right to reimbursement relative to the increase in value of the separate property business under the Van Camp formula.
+If the compensation of the owner-operator spouse and distributions received by the community from the separate property business exceeded the value of the owner-operator spouse’s contributions to the business (reasonable compensation), then the community has been made whole and it has no right to reimbursement relative to the increase in value of the separate property business under the Van Camp formula.

 This approach analyzes whether the community was reasonably and adequately compensated for the work, effort and skill contributed to his or her separate property business.
 If the compensation was not reasonable and adequate, the community may be awarded a sum equal to the amount of under-compensation.